Honningsvåg Airport: History

-The ministry proposed in 1972 that six airports be built in northern Troms and Finnmark.
+The ministry proposed in 1972 that six airports be built in northern Norway.
 The first five airports opened on 1 August 1974, but construction of Honningsvåg Airport was delayed.
 The reason was the difficult terrain and wind conditions and more time was needed to find a suitable site.
 In addition to Valan, sites at Kåfjord and Skarsvågfjellet was considered, in addition to the use of helicopters.
 Valan was chosen despite the poor conditions, which force approach to take place in a semi-circle.
 Construction cost 17.4 million Norwegian krone (NOK), of which NOK 15.8 million was covered by the state and the remainder by Nordkapp Municipality and Finnmark County Municipality.
 The airport opened on 30 June 1977; it was initially operated by the municipality with the state operating the air navigation services.

 Widerøe originally served the airport with nineteen-seat Twin Otters, serving Honningsvåg up to six times per day.
 The airport allowed for a travel time of four and a half hours from Honningsvåg to Oslo.
 Annual ridership was 20,000 for the first twelve months; it peaked at 25,316 in 1986 before falling to 17,000 in 1993.
 A new terminal was built in 1989.
 Honningsvåg Airport has used the term "North Cape Airport" because of its vicinity to the North Cape.
 A dispute between Honningsvåg and Lakselv arose in 1996 when the latter started using the same term for their airport.

 Widerøe introduced the Dash 8 in 1995 and from 1 January 1997 ownership and operations was taken over by the Civil Aviation Administration (later renamed Avinor).
 Flights to Honningsvåg have been subject to public service obligations since 1 April 1997.
 The North Cape Tunnel opened on 15 June 1999, providing a fixed link for Magerøya to the mainland.
 This resulted in a significant fall in traffic, which hit a record low 10,846 in 2005.
 Airport security was introduced on 1 January 2005.
 The safety areas were upgraded in 2010, followed by a new control tower in 2011.